InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

   any other non-desired situation.

-  As detailed in the metrics chapter, data play a key role in the deployment of the inner source methodology.
+  As detailed in the metrics chapter, data play a key role in the deployment of the InnerSource methodology.
 This will help to understand where the whole process is going and make decisions when necessary to follow the right direction.
 For this, tools that allow to retrieve information through an API (e.g.: GitHub API) or thanks to